-The AI Subnet is currently in its Alpha stage and is undergoing active development.
+The Livepeer AI network is currently in its Beta stage and is undergoing active development.
 Running it on the same machine as your main Orchestrator or Gateway node may cause stability issues.
 Please proceed with caution.

-• Pre-built Binaries: Pre-built binaries are available if you prefer not to use Docker.
+• Pre-built Binaries: An alternative if you prefer not to use Docker.

-Please follow the steps below to start your AI Subnet Orchestrator node:
+Please follow the steps below to start your combined AI orchestrator node.

 1

-Fetch the latest AI Subnet Docker image from the Livepeer Docker Hub with the following command:
+Fetch the latest Livepeer AI Docker image from the Livepeer Docker Hub with the following command:

 2